timtheteh/Profiler-and-Recommender-System/README.md

 # Testing and Results for Document Recommendations

 ### Test 1: Do weights improve the document recommendation?
-### Result: Yes, weighted likes improve the correctness of the recommendation by forming a basis for the source nodes in personalised pagerank.
+### Result: Yes, weighted links improve the correctness of the recommendation by forming a basis for the source nodes in personalised pagerank.

 **CASE 1 & CASE 2:**